redsofa/zmq-soundtouch/README.md

 ws-push-zmq-event-collector
 ----------------------------
-Project that connects to Bose SoundTouch over WebSocket and pushes the WebSocket messages to a ZeroMQ TCP PULL socket
+Project that connects to Bose SoundTouch over WebSocketw and pushes the WebSocket messages to a secure ZeroMQ TCP PULL socket

 pull-zmq-event-collector-ws